Creating a Social Media Crisis Plan for Your Business

 Appoint a Team Leader

 Every social media crisis needs a leader to be the defining voice of what you’re going to do.
 If you don’t know who your point person is at the start of your crisis, and only figure it out after you’re already well into it, you’re already starting off on a sour note.
 Your team leader doesn’t necessarily have to be the leader of the entire company, they probably have their own things to do during crises and don’t have time to delegate tasks to others.

 The team leader should be someone experienced and organized and capable of discerning what areas need the most attention.
 It could be the social media manager, communications director, or if your company has a PR agency or department, a crisis communications specialist.
 No matter who it may be, it’s important that you appoint someone who will be able to handle whatever is thrown their way during a social media crisis.

 Create a Blanket Statement

-For more on this topic, check out this interview with Jennifer Crawford, who manages social media for Podbean for tips on how she handled a not so good, very bad day.
+Interested in learning more and hearing first-hand how to handle an unexceptional day?
+For more on this topic, check out this interview with Jennifer Crawford, who manages social media for Podbean for tips on how she handled a not-so-good, very bad day.

 If you need help developing your social media crisis plan, give us a call or contact us today to chat.
 We’d love to help.

 Let's talk about chatbots.
 You know, those things you sometimes message on different applications...

 What is your favorite social media platform?
 Remember the days when there was just Myspace?
 Oh,...